RapidFingers/Craxe/Readme.md

 ## What it's all good for?

-Backend, micro services.
+Backend, micro services, iot, calculations, haxe compiler :)

-## Why not a go, rust, D and other languages?
+## Why not go, rust, D and other languages?

 Because.

 ## What it can do:

+* Classes:
+    - inheritance
+    - constructors
+    - super call
+    - static and instance methods
-* Classes: constructor, methods, instance fields
+    - instance fields
-* Basic types: Int, Float, String, Bool and Array
+* Basic types:
+    - Int
+    - Float
+    - String
+    - Bool
+    - Generic Array<T>
 * Enums and ADT
-* Expressions: for, while, if, switch
+* Expressions:
+    - for
+    - while
+    - if
+    - switch
 * Stdin output by trace

 ## How to use it